 This is my 1.5 page contribution to “Un Monde en Crises“, an analytical digest of the world today written by researchers of the Centre de Recherches Internationales.
 It argues that the Somali state is not a failure for Somali elites, who distribute international funding to their clan constituencies.
 Since all clans are represented in the current make-up of the Federal State, this maintains some stability in the country.

-This article, based on recent fieldwork by Somali researchers and the insights they have kindly provided me with, and on interviews I conducted in Mogadishu and Beled Weyne in 2020, examines how Al Shabaab exerts its rule over the southern and central regions of Somalia.
+This article, based on recent fieldwork by Somali researchers and the insights they have kindly provided me with, and on 70 interviews I conducted in Mogadishu and other places in and around Somalia in 2019-2021, examines how Al Shabaab exerts its rule over the southern and central regions of Somalia.
 The movement depends on local support, as it receives practically no international support, and thus needs to gain legitimacy through its governance.
 The opposite is true of the federal government of Somalia, which receives most of its funding from abroad.
 The insurgents outgovern the federal government of Somalia in practically all aspects.
 They also govern the population in Mogadishu and other areas supposedly under government control.

-To explain Al Shabaab’s staying power despite the international community’s continuous efforts to militarily defeat it, the insurgency is examined as an expression of what once was a successful social movement, as a nationalist resistance movement, and through the lens of rebel governance.
+To explain Al Shabaab’s staying power despite the international community’s continuous efforts to militarily defeat it, the insurgency is examined as a social movement and through the lens of rebel governance.
 Its political project, to supercede fractious Somali clan identities by imposing an Islamist state, is shared by many Somalis, even if they dislike Al Shabaab’s religious fervour and would prefer to live in an open society accepted by the rest of the world.

-What seems practically sure is that when international support for the dysfunctional Somali state wanes, the group will sweep to power as swiftly as the Taliban did in Afghanistan.
+It appears likely that when international support for the dysfunctional Somali state wanes, the group will sweep to power as swiftly as the Taliban did in Afghanistan.

 Robert Kluijver | Expert internationale betrekkingen